 Famed for being the business hub of Asia, Hong Kong is the perfect place to start, expand, or grow your business into.
 The country provides everything an entrepreneur would dream of.
 The amazing tax rates, the supportive government, the trade routes to China, competitive labor costs and so on.
-All these make it hard for business from all over the world to make their way into Hong Kong.
+All these make it hard for businesses from all over the world to make their way into Hong Kong.
 On the other hand, Hong Kong is quite often forgotten to be a great tourist attraction as well.
 Hundreds of tourists fly each year to come down to Hong Kong and see this spectacular city and income tax return Hong Kong

-Probably the most common forms of visa issued by the Hong Kong government, the work visa is heavily sought out by foreigners since so many businesses are being expanded over there.
-In order to get the employment visa, however, one has to get their employer apply for it.
-The entire application is filled out and applied by the company who is hiring.
+Probably the most common form of visa issued by the Hong Kong government, the work visa is heavily sought out by foreigners since so many businesses are being expanded over there.
+In order to get an employment visa, however, one has to get their employer to apply for it.
+The entire application is filled out and applied by the company that is hiring.
 The company or the employer who is sponsoring the said employee will have to prove that the employee has all the sufficient skills for the said job and that nobody from Hong Kong could actually do it.
 The visa immigration authorizes will look into the employee’s education, job experience, and other factors.

 The company who will be applying for you will also need to show evidence of confirmed offer of employment, remuneration package as well as accommodation, medical insurance and other benefits provided by the company.
 Once all these are provided, the application process takes up to 4 to 6 weeks to process after which the applicant can start working.
 These work visas usually have a duration of 2 years after which they can be easily renewed.
 If you end up leaving the job or move to another company then you will need to apply for another work visa following the same process.